-Early Period U.S. Glass to be discussed in March 8 Stretch-Out Call
+Early Period Central and Jeannette to be discussed in May 10 Stretch-Out Call

 Photos to be discussed will be posted on this announcement one week prior to the call.
 For a PDF of just this announcement, click here.
 Further information is available on our email: firstname.lastname@example.org.

-This is our fourth discussion on the topic of late period stretch glass (1970-2011).
+This was our fourth discussion on the topic of late period stretch glass (1970-2011).
 In our previous calls, in May and October 2017, and February 2018, we discussed Fenton in-line colors as found on their catalogue pages.
-Now we are going to switch to the less well-known colors that were made exclusively for QVC.
+In the April call we switched to the less well-known colors that were made exclusively for QVC.
 The Fenton Glass Company started selling glass on QVC in the late 1980’s.
 Shortly thereafter, stretch glass was introduced to the QVC buying public.

-Watch this space for a full report on the discussion to be posted soon!
+Watch this space for a full report on the discussion which will be posted soon!

 Are you trying to remember some detail about the stretch glass we discussed on a previous call?
 Or do you just want to get an idea of what we do on these calls?
 Click here for the Stretch-Out Discussion Gallery.
 In this Gallery you will find photos and notes from all past stretch out calls.
 This is a great place to learn about stretch glass.